laurelr2020/landmarks/README.md

 #### Landmarks

-iOS Application created by following the tutorial an [Apple tutorial] (https://developer.apple.com/tutorials/swiftui/creating-and-combining-views).
+iOS Application created by following the tutorial an Apple tutorial found at https://developer.apple.com/tutorials/swiftui/creating-and-combining-views .